 Pateo do Collegio

 This plain white building holds enormous significance for the history of Brazil and São Paulo.
-This is considered to be the place the city was founded.
+It is considered to be the place the city was founded.
 This is the site of the first Jesuit mission that was built in 1554, (originally a hut covered with palm leaves) and thus the beginning of the European settlement in this area.

 Museums of São Paulo